Avraham Avi-hai

-Avraham Avi-hai (Hebrew אברהם אביחי; born 1931) is a former member of the Jewish Agency for Israel and World Zionist Organization executives, civil servant, journalist and author.
-He served as on the staff of Israel's first prime minister, David Ben-Gurion, as secretary for public affairs to Prime Minister Levi Eshkol, and as World Chairman of Keren Hayesod–United Israel Appeal (1978 to 1988).
+Avraham Avi-hai (אברהם אביחי; 23 January 1931 – 3 December 2023) was an Israeli civil servant, journalist and author who was a member of the Jewish Agency for Israel and World Zionist Organization executives.
+He served on the staff of Israel's first prime minister, David Ben-Gurion, as secretary for public affairs to Prime Minister Levi Eshkol, and as World Chairman of Keren Hayesod–United Israel Appeal (1978 to 1988).

-A former reporter for The Jerusalem Post, Avi-hai is the author of several books, including Ben-Gurion, State-Builder: Principles and Pragmatism, 1948-1963; Danger!
+A reporter for The Jerusalem Post, Avi-hai was the author of several books, including Ben-Gurion, State-Builder: Principles and Pragmatism, 1948-1963; Danger!
 Three Jewish Peoples; and A Tale of Two Avrahams.
-He is a founding dean (associate dean) of the Hebrew University's Rothberg International School for Overseas Students and has been visiting professor at the University of Rochester in the United States and at York University in Canada.
+He was a founding dean (associate dean) of the Hebrew University's Rothberg International School for Overseas Students and was visiting professor at the University of Rochester in the United States and at York University in Canada.

 Biography

-Syd Applebaum (later Avraham Avi-hai) was born in Toronto, Canada on January 23, 1931, to a Yiddish-speaking and traditional Zionist family.
+Syd Applebaum (later Avraham Avi-hai) was born in Toronto, Canada on 23 January 1931, to a Yiddish-speaking and traditional Zionist family.